martbetz/martbetz.github.io/terms-and-conditions.md

     </h2>
     <p>
 <!-- All terms are non-negotiable.
 By interacting with this website, you are confirming your undertanding and acceptance of the conditions as outlined below: -->
-By interacting with this website, you are confirming both your undertanding and your acceptance of each of the following terms (all of these terms are non-negotiable):
+By interacting with this website, you are confirming both your undertanding and your acceptance of each of the following terms (none of these terms are negotiable):
 <ul>
 <li>
 (as per the <a href="#disclaimer">General Disclaimer</a>) this website is a continual work in progress; the author reserves the right to change (which includes the right to remove) any part or all of this website at any time and without prior notice